 Learn a New Language or Instrument

 Learning a new language is a great way to improve your skill set, become a well-rounded individual, and open different opportunities for travel and work.
 In addition, learning a second language improves your memory and increases cognitive function, which will benefit you as you get older.
+And in fact, it's better to start at an early age, because you already know that kids learn faster than adults.
+So join your kids in learning a new language by using online resources, language learning apps like Fabulingua, or attending language courses.

 If you are more musically minded, you may prefer to learn a new instrument.
 Even if you already play an instrument, you can take up a class or learn something new at home.
 You’d be surprised how cheap guitars can be in a second-hand store.
 In addition, learning instruments is a great way to boost your cognitive and muscle memory.